Is NFPA 25 Mandatory?

 • Maintenance: Expert interventions to repair or maintain the system, replacing disposable components or reinstalling hoses and tamper seals.

-Quarterly and annual ITM services, on the other hand, should be outsourced to licensed fire protection experts.
-They assess facility safety, identifying areas or processes that may pose threats during a fire emergency.
-If hazardous conditions are detected, recommendations are made for timely remediation, thereby enhancing facility safety and ensuring NFPA 25 compliance.
-It is also advisable to retain recent inspection and test records, ready for presentation to service providers upon request, helping avoid system failures and code violations.
+For quarterly and annual ITM services, it’s recommended to enlist the expertise of licensed fire protection professionals.
+These experts evaluate facility safety, pinpointing areas or processes that could pose threats during a fire emergency.
+If they identify hazardous conditions, they provide timely recommendations for remediation, enhancing overall facility safety and ensuring compliance with NFPA 25.
+It’s also good practice to keep recent inspection and test records readily available.
+This helps when presenting them to service providers upon request, preventing potential system failures and code violations.

-How Often Should Systems Be Inspected?
-NFPA 25 outlines suggested inspection frequencies for various fire suppression system components.
+The NFPA outlines suggested inspection frequencies for various fire suppression system components.
 While some elements require quarterly or annual checks, others, like control valves, necessitate weekly or monthly inspections.
 Sprinklers typically require sample testing every five years, with 10- and 20-year testing periods for different types of systems.
 Some components follow manufacturer guidelines for testing frequency, necessitating consultation for compliance assurance.

 Leave a Comment